meel-hd/s6-paper/index.typ

         == Result Eleven
         #figure(image("assets/charts/11.svg", width: 74%), caption: "A pie chart showing opinion about the benefit of Morocco from the adoption of a new written system.")
         ~~ The biggest third are neutral.
 The second biggest third agree with the statement that Morocco would benefit from adopting a new written system for Darija.
-The rest minority disagree to strongly disagree with this statement.
+The rest disagree to strongly disagree with this statement.

         == Result Twelve
-        #figure(image("assets/charts/12.png", width: 85%), caption: "A bar chart showing the features of a new written system if to be developed.")
+        #figure(image("assets/charts/12.svg", width: 85%), caption: "A bar chart showing the features of a new written system if to be developed.")
         ~~ A large portion wants the new system to be phonetically accurate, easy to learn and read, and reflects the Moroccan identity.
 And also compatible with existing technologies, but not stressed on the same as the aforementioned features.

         == Result Thirteen